 Sensory Toy Art

-When it comes to teaching autistic children, it rarely becomes an issue to get them to create something using their hands, especially if it involves using materials and fun tools.
-Another fun incorporation of sensory toys to the autistic teaching world is actually to make some sensory toys during an art period.
+When it comes to teaching children with autism, it rarely becomes an issue to get them to create something using their hands, especially if it involves using materials and fun tools.
+Another fun incorporation of sensory toys to the teaching world is actually to make some sensory toys during an art period.
 That way the children can get involved in making things that they can later use for different activities.

-Print painting and rubbings are very useful in helping autistic children understand colors and get creative.
+Print painting and rubbings are very useful in helping children with autism understand colors and get creative.
 Using potato stamps and carpet squares work brilliantly for print painting, and crayon rubbings work just as well today as they did when we were all children.

 Incorporating sensory toys into story time will help to keep the children’s attention on the current event.
 You can do this by using sound-based sensory toys at specific points of the story.
 Or you could pass around relevant items for the children to touch.